LearnTeachCode/git-notes/git-commit-test-steps.md

   }
 ```

-Save the SHA, because we'll need it later when we create our new commit in Step 5!
+Save the SHA, because we'll need it for the next steps!

 ## 2. Get the tree of the previous commit